homepage >> The Simplest jQuery Slider Ever

 }

-// Handle short and long clicks
+// Handle short and long clicks for arrow handlers

 function handleClick($handle, shortMovement, longMovement) {